JastonChamp/vocabularyclozes/README.md

 - **Prev/Next** – Navigate between passages in the selected vocabulary category.
 - **Sidebar** – Use the sidebar (☰) to switch categories, adjust the timer, pick a voice for text-to-speech, toggle the dyslexia font, change text size, and choose a color theme.
 - **Theme Toggle** – Switch between light and dark mode.

+## Level Selection

+Use the **Level** dropdown in the sidebar to choose between *Apprentice*, *Scholar*, or *Master* difficulty.
+Passages are grouped by these levels so that easier sentences appear first.
+Selecting a higher level loads more advanced passages with trickier vocabulary.

 Keyboard and mouse/touch interactions are supported.
 The app relies on the Web Speech API for text-to-speech, so a browser with that feature (such as recent versions of Chrome or Firefox) is recommended.